Controlled-access highway: Romania

-As of December 2022, Romania has 1,319.04 km of highways in use, with more under construction.
+As of 31 July 2025, Romania has 1,319.04 km of highways in use, with more under construction.

 The first motorway in Romania was completed in 1972, linking Bucharest and Pitești.
-The Romanian Government has adopted a General Master Plan for Transport that was approved by the European Union in July 2015, containing the strategy for expanding the road (including motorway) network until 2040, using EU funding.
+The Romanian Government has adopted a General Master Plan for Transport that was approved by the European Union in July 2015, containing the strategy for expanding the road (including motorway) network until 2040, using EU co-financing.